Skip to Content

 While FACS is a well-established cell sorting method, alternative technologies have emerged, each with its own set of advantages.
 Magnetic-activated cell sorting (MACS) utilizes magnetic particles to tag cells, allowing for separation using a magnetic field.
 Although MACS is generally less expensive and faster, it lacks the single-cell precision that FACS analysis offers.

-Another alternative is Akadeum’s buoyancy-activated cell sorting (BACS™) technology.
-BACS™ uses functionalized microbubbles to bind target cells, allowing them to float to the surface for easy removal.
+Another alternative is Akadeum’s buoyancy-based microbubble technology.
+Functionalized microbubbles bind target cells, allowing them to float to the surface for easy removal.
 This method is quicker and less equipment-intensive than FACS, offering a viable option for labs seeking efficient cell sorting without the need for expensive flow cytometers.
 Microbubbles are also far more gentle on cells, preserving their viability and function.

 How Do Akadeum Microbubbles Compare to FACS Technology?